jakearchibald/I-rudely-reject-pull-requests-to-this-repo/README.md

 # I rudely reject pull requests to this repo
-Its fucking perfect as it is.
+Its flipping perfect as it is.